 If you are buying a fresh turkey from a local farmer, then you can skip this section all together, but if your bird is frozen, know that the experts recommend refrigerator thawing.

 Thaw the bird still in its original wrapper, breast side up on a tray in the refrigerator.
 Allow at least one day of thawing for every four pounds of turkey.
-Thawing turkeys or any other poultry, for that matter, at room temperature – that is, out on your kitchen counter – may result in unwanted bacterial growth as the turkey comes to room temp and is not the recommended way to go.
+Thawing turkeys or any other poultry, out on your kitchen counter isn’t a great idea.
+The change in temperatures may result in unwanted bacterial growth and is not the recommended way to go.

-If you are short on time and need a quicker defrosting method, submerge the frozen bird in a big bucket or large cooler of cold water – if you can spare the space, your kitchen sink will also work well – or perhaps the guest room bath tub, seriously.
+If you are short on time and need a quicker defrosting method, submerge the frozen bird in a big bucket or large cooler of cold water.
+If you can spare the space, your kitchen sink will also work well.
+Or, in a pinch, if you don’t have out-of-town guests, perhaps the guest room bath tub, seriously.

 Thaw the bird breast side down in its unopened wrapper in enough cold water to cover.
 Change the water every 30 minutes to keep the surface of the bird cold.
 Estimate minimum thawing time to be 30 minutes per pound.

 My recipe for roast turkey follows.
 Once its cooked let it rest for 15-20 minutes and then carve to serve.
-If you’ve set up a buffet, do not let guests carve their own – it just gets messy…
+If you’ve set up a buffet, carve the bird in advance.
+Don’t try to do it at the table or let guests carve their own – things just gets messy.

-How to carve a turkey like a real pilgrim:
+How to carve a Thanksgiving turkey like a real pilgrim: